 Taking the leap to start a business is very exciting.
 The processes and governmental/administrative tasks necessary to start and run a business in the United States can be less exciting and more confusing.
 GovDocFiling is here to remove the angst and aggravation of filing government documents.
 We have guided hundreds of businesses — big and small — through the steps to successfully set up and run their business.

-The type of entity you register is important because it determines how the company, and you, will be handled in the following circumstances:
+The type of entity you register is important because it determines the following for you and your company:

-- How the profits are taxed by the IRS
+- How profits are taxed by the IRS

 - How you will be treated in a lawsuit

 - The type of bank account you can open

 Take our entity type survey to see which entity type best fits your business needs.